 Enter the amount you'd like to donate into the block to the right of this text, and select your desired frequency.

-• "Lenten Mission Project" helps pay for a variety of different projects, ranging from mission trips for our congregants to supporting local programs for providing housing to those who could not otherwise afford it - scroll down for the details.
+- "Lenten Mission Project" helps pay for a variety of different projects, ranging from mission trips for our congregants to supporting local programs for providing housing to those who could not otherwise afford it.
+Although we set a fundraising goal each Lent, we also accept donations year-round for these vital programs.

 Give In Person